raspberrypi/rpicam-apps/post_processing_stages/README.md

 ## AcousticFocusStage – Documentation (English)

 **Purpose:**
-The AcousticFocusStage is a post-processing stage for rpicam-apps that generates an audible tone based on the libcamera Focus Figure of Merit (FoM).
+The AcousticFocusStage is a post-processing stage for rpicam-apps that provides acoustic feedback based on the libcamera Focus Figure of Merit (FoM).
-This helps you find the optimal focus point of a manual lens **without needing to look at or interpret the preview image**.
+This allows you to find the optimal focus point of a manual lens **without needing to look at or interpret the preview image**.

 ### Features

 - Plays a sine tone via the Raspberry Pi’s audio output.
-- The tone’s frequency is proportional to the current Focus FoM value.
+- The tone’s frequency is mapped to the current Focus FoM value (frequency rises or falls as FoM rises or falls).
+- No visual contact with the preview is required.
-- The tone is triggered once per second for 0.1 seconds (adjustable).
+- The tone is triggered once per second for a configurable duration.
-- Useful for manual focusing when the preview is not visible or practical.
+- All parameters (frequency range, mapping type, duration, etc.) can be configured via JSON.
+- **Note:** You must use an external USB sound card, HDMI audio, or another supported audio device for this stage to function.

 ### Dependencies